 - Recognizes and reports abnormal results.
 Recognizes unexpected results, errors and problems with patient tests.

-- Has knowledge of the theory of laboratory procedures.
+- Knowledge of the theory of laboratory procedures.
 Identifies technical, instrumental and/or physiologic causes of unexpected test results.
-Assists the supervisor and Clinical Laboratory Supervisor in developing solutions to problems based on knowledge of biochemical theory/reactions, patient diagnosis and instrument performance.
+Assists the supervisor and Technical Laboratory Manager in developing solutions to problems based on knowledge of biochemical theory/reactions, patient diagnosis and instrument performance.

 - Uses statistical methods to assess laboratory testing.